Find out what some of travel and entry requirements are at top destinations, and whether not they're open travel!

 Quarantine rules depend on the country the travellers are coming from and whether or not they are vaccinated.
 Rules also differ for residents and visitors.

 Many attractions and activities such as sightseeing and tours, island hopping and excursions are available again.

-Travellers must have a negative test result for a PCR (COVID-19) test taken at an accredited laboratory no more than 72 hours (48 hours for those from 'special status' countries) before departure.
+All tourists and short-term travellers must present a negative result of a PCR test taken no more than 96 hours before departure.

-Note: Please ensure to check the eligibility from the respective country government guidance and entry criteria on IATA to ensure you are able to travel.
-The information displayed on this page is from various data and government sources.
-While we've made every effort to present accurate and up-to-date information, we cannot guarantee or be held liable for the accuracy and currency of the information provided due to the rapidly changing requirements.
+Note: Please ensure to check eligibility from respective country government guidance and entry criteria on IATA to ensure you are able to travel. information displayed on this page is from various data and government sources.
+While we've made every effort to present accurate and -to-date information, we cannot guarantee or be held liable for accuracy and currency of information provided due to rapidly changing requirements.